-Vidfoss was the third waterfall we saw within Oddadalen (the Odda Valley) as we were heading north towards the town of Odda.
+Vidfoss (or Vidfossen) was the third waterfall we saw within Oddadalen (the Odda Valley) as we were heading north towards the town of Odda.

 It was an attractively wide yet tall waterfall (allegedly 300m in height) that possessed an interesting shape quite unlike any of the other waterfalls we had seen before.